-Palace Confirms Prince Harry Will Wear a Wedding Band Even Though William Does Not
+Prince Harry Breaks Tradition with a Platinum Wedding Band — While William Doesn't Wear One at All!

 As royal fans may remember, his face flashed an expression of worry as he tried to place the ring on his bride.
 Kate smiled, staying ever so calm before William successfully slid the ring on.

-Hopefully, things will go smoother for Harry and Meghan!
+Things went a lot smoother for Harry and Meghan!

 Can’t get enough of PEOPLE’s Royals coverage?
 Sign up for our newsletterto get the latest updates on Kate Middleton, Meghan Markle and more!

-Their bands are expected to be made from the royal stash of Welsh gold, just as Kate’s was.
+Harry also broke with tradition in opting for a platinum band.
+His band was expected to be made from the royal stash of Welsh gold, just as Kate’s was.
+But Meghan gave Harry a platinum wedding band with a textured finish, while Meghan’s was made from Welsh gold.

 The royal family have been using pure Welsh gold for their wedding rings ever since the Queen Mother’s wedding in 1923.
 The Queen was then gifted a kilogram of Clogau gold on her 60th birthday, the gold — which was mined from the Welsh mountains — remaining in the royal vaults ever since.